Best Things To Do on Route 66 in Tulsa, OK

 Golden Driller

-4145 E 21st St at Pittsburgh Ave | no website
+4145 E 21st St at Pittsburgh Ave

 Mother Road Market

-Take your pick of burgers, Brazilian, sushi, tacos and more from a dozen local vendors at Tulsa’s only food hall.
+Take your pick of burgers, sushi, tacos and more from a dozen local vendors at Tulsa’s only food hall.
 This is a great place for lunch on the road.
 Our top choice is the fried chicken sandwich at Chicken & the Wolf.
 Go easy on the hot sauce — even mild is darn spicy.
 And don’t pass up a scoop from Big Dipper Creamery on your way out!

 1124 S Lewis Ave at 11th St | motherroadmarket.com